GryllsAddons/ShaguTweaks-mods/README.md

 While in combat, holding shift while mousing over a new target will show the tooltip<br>

 ### hide-ui-frames
-An adaptable framework for hiding ui frames (please see .lua instructions) Currently hides the player and pet frame based on conditions
+An adaptable framework for hiding UI frames (please see .lua instructions) Currently hides the player and pet frame based on conditions

 ### improved-interface-options